drts01/notes/stackedit/Code School.md

 * Can articulate how coding can be applied to interests outside of "tech".
 * Participation outside of meeting/class/session

+# Requirements
+## Student / Participant
+* Access to Internet
+* Ability to participate in a  meeting

 ## Internal
 * Continued interest in CS, i.e.:
    Purse CS related career, degree, hobbies, or join user groups and/or trade organizations